 Traditional RPA – tools like UiPath and Automation Anywhere – automates rule-based, click-by-click workflows.
 Think: logging into a portal, downloading a report, copying rows to a spreadsheet.
 A service provider configures these bots on your behalf and maintains them as your software changes.

 RPA is mature and well-understood.
 It works best when the process is highly structured and doesn’t require judgment.
-For more complex needs, it’s often combined with AI layers.
+The risk is brittleness: if the underlying UI changes often, maintenance can erode the savings.
+For more complex needs, RPA is often combined with AI layers, especially in broader AI business process automation programs.

 Workflow Automation Services